hpwit/SID6581/README.md

         SIDKeyBoardPlayer::changeAllInstruments<sid_piano2>();
         playtunes(); //all the voices will play the same instrument SIDKeyBoardPlayer::changeInstrumentOnVoice<sid_piano>(1);
-        playtunes(); //ther second voice will be palyed with a different instrument delay(1000);
+        playtunes(); //ther second voice will be played with a different instrument delay(1000);
 }